 Most pets require premedication with a sedative before anesthesia.
 This is to calm your pet, as we prepare to induce anesthesia.
 This also allows for easier placement of an IV catheter, which almost all of our anesthetic patients receive.
 Anesthesia is induced either by IV injection or by allowing your pet to breathe anesthetic agents.
 Most patients are then intubated so that we can help with their breathing if we need to.
 The type of premedication, induction agent and maintenance agent is an approved plan and is specific to your pet’s needs.

 What will be monitored on my pet during the procedure?

 While your pet is anesthetized we monitor several things.
-Our monitoring is usually non-invasive and includes: ECG monitor, blood pressure, oxygenation of blood (SpO2), carbon dioxide (ETCO2), and we also check pulses manually and watch your pet closely to determine their depth of anesthesia.
-For large animals and on some of our small animal cases, we will monitor blood pressure with an arterial catheter.
+Our monitoring is usually non-invasive and includes: ECG monitor, blood pressure, oxygenation of blood (SpO2) and carbon dioxide (ETCO2).
+We also check pulses manually and watch your pet closely to determine their depth of anesthesia.
+For large animals and some of our small animal cases, we will monitor blood pressure with an arterial catheter.
 Adjustments are made to the anesthesia during the procedure as needed in order to provide the best care possible for your pet.

 Will my pet be in pain?

 Pain is something that is very real, and it is our goal to minimize, if not totally eliminate it.
 Part of your pet’s anesthetic plan is pain management.
 Taking into consideration all aspects of your pet’s history, physical exam and the type of procedure being done, we attempt to minimize the pain before, during and after the procedure.